swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/TitleHeading.md

 }

 - Parameters:
-    - headingText: The text for the custom title heading.
+    - heading: The text for the custom title heading.

 ## Overview